listcall/lica/README.md

 NOTE: this configuration process will install many packages and will make changes to your user configuration, including:
-- rename `.bashrc` to `.bashrc.old` and drop in a new `.bashrc`
+- adding items to your `.bashrc`, modifying your path
 - adding your UserID to `sudoers`
-- etc.

-If you want to preserve your user settings, perform this VM configuration under a separate userid.
+To preserve your settings, perform this configuration under a separate userid.

 Let's get started: